gthd/pawk/README.md

 7. Local variables are not allowed

-8. Dump File is written in the sub-directory text_files
+8. Dump File is written in the sub-directory text_files/

 9. Currently only accumulation is supported